ChartsCSS/ChartsCSS.org/src/development/supported-features.md

 ## Classes

-A list of components and their support.
+A list of components and their development status.

 <style>
 #features {